Passive Beam Shaping via Binary-Coded Apertures: 3D-Printed ``Inkwell'' Prototypes and Stencil-Based Fabrication

 \subsection{Copper-Foil Backing as a Passive Ground Plane}

 All prototypes use a continuous copper-foil tape layer on the rear side of the printed base to form a conductive ground plane (Fig.~\ref{fig:full_grid_reflector}(c)).
-This backing is critical at $60$~GHz as it provides a high-conductivity termination that increases reflection efficiency and ensures that the front-side pattern modulates a strong reflected field.
+This backing is critical at $60$~GHz as it provides a high-conductivity termination that increases reflection efficiency and ensures that the front-side pattern (modulated by ON/OFF metallization or periodic activation) perturbs a strong reflected field.